Cheap Train Tickets to Glasgow

 Glasgow and the area along the banks of the River Clyde is well-known for its shipbuilding past, which was at its peak during the 19th and 20th centuries.
 The shipyards along the River Clyde have been the construction sites for many vessels over the years, with one of the most well-known examples being the RMS Lusitania, which was constructed by John Brown & Co in Clydebank.
 The ship was sunk by a torpedo from a German U-boat in May 1915, with nearly 1,200 lives lost.
 If you’d like to learn more about Glasgow’s shipbuilding history, then the Fairfield Heritage Centre in Govan (nearest station is Govan on the Subway) is a great place to visit, based in the former offices of Fairfield Shipbuilding and Engineering Co Ltd.

-Split train tickets to glasgow
+Cheap train tickets to Glasgow

 Image credit: paddythegolfer | Getty Images